krgn/emacs.d/README.md

-* kʁgn Emacs configuration
+# kʁgn emacs configuration #

 use as you please. unless useless, of course.